davidr-io/davidr-io/README.md

 <ul>
-  <li>I'm currently a Junior studying Computer Science and Cybersecurity at Clemson University 🐅</li>
+  <li>I'm currently a Senior at Clemson University studying Computer Science and Cybersecurity🐅</li>
   <li>Undergraduate TA for Intro to Programming in C🖥️</li>
   <li>Incoming Cybersecurity Intern at Booz Allen Hamilton</li>
   <li>Expected graduation date: May 2025 ⚡</li>